GSI-Fing-Udelar/tectonic/docs/ini_config.md

   performed on version 1.6.0 so we recommend using it.
 However, it may also work for new Guacamole versions.
 * `enable_brute_force_protection`: Whether Guacamole's brute force protection should be enabled.
 See [Guacamole brute force protection](https://guacamole.apache.org/doc/1.6.0/gug/auth-ban.html#securing-guacamole-against-brute-force-attacks).
 Default: `no`.
+* `external_port`: port on which the service is offered.
+If using Docker, do not make use of privileged ports.
+Default: `10443`.

 You can find an example configuration file with the default values